Testing Turbomachinery Blades with Numerical Analysis

+Soon Sandro realized that SimScale makes Code_Aster accessible to every other engineer in the team.
 The original code is very hard to handle, let alone reading all the documentations in French.

-The goal was to prove that the blades and mounting could withstand the operation conditions and that the design decisions taken in order to reduce the weight of the elements would not hinder the safety of the equipment.
+The goal was to prove that the blades and mounting could withstand the operating conditions and that the design decisions taken in order to reduce the weight of the elements would not hinder the safety of the equipment.

 Using the step-by-step approach, at the beginning, only the blade was simulated.
-Static, linear analysis of the stress response of the blade to high rotation speed was analysed.
+Static, linear analysis of the stress response of the blade to high rotation speed was analyzed.
 Having obtained satisfactory results, Sandro was able to begin the investigation of the blade assembly.

 This clearly shows the advantage of having easy access to supercomputer resources.
-Results obtained thanks to the simulations have proven that the weight optimised design is safe and can operate properly under working conditions.
+Results obtained thanks to the simulations have proven that the weight-optimized design is safe and can operate properly under working conditions.
 Using the CAE approach, Sandro could save time and money that would be required to make iterative prototype testing of the fan.